marisalim/testing-Rstudio-binder/make_rstudio_binder.md

 - Set aside time at the beginning of workshops for the binders to launch.
 We ask participants to click on the binder link as soon as they arrive, and by the time we've complete introductory material, the binders will usually be ready to use for the hands-on activities.
 - You can edit/add files to the binder's GitHub repository at any time.
 However, the binder will need to be re-built after changes are made and will take a few minutes to launch.
 Once the binder has been built, subsequent launching should be faster.
 - The binders are generally resilient to time-out issues, but they do occur.
-We've found that the resolution to binder errors (i.e., 503, 504) is to close and re-launch.
+We've found that the resolution to binder errors (i.e., 502, 503, 504) is to close and re-launch.
+- Make sure participants export any files they've modified during the workshop **before** closing the binder, otherwise those changes will be lost.

+Here are more examples of RStudio binders: https://github.com/binder-examples/r-conda